Stakeholders, experts and citizens in SIENNA

-We will survey awareness, expectations and opinions regarding the three technology areas, using representative, large samples of citizens in seven EU and four non-EU countries (France, Germany, Greece, Netherlands, Poland, Spain, Sweden, Brazil, China, South Africa, and United States).
+We have surveyed awareness, expectations and opinions regarding the three technology areas, using representative, large samples of citizens in seven EU and four non-EU countries (France, Germany, Greece, Netherlands, Poland, Spain, Sweden, Brazil, South Korea, South Africa, and United States).
 The results of the survey will shape the ethical evaluation and the development of ethics protocols and codes.

 Expert and stakeholder consultation

 Throughout the project, SIENNA will consult with expert stakeholders (scientists, social scientists, engineers, ethicists) to learn about the technologies, their future evolution and impacts and their ethical dimensions.
 We will perform at least 120 semi-structured interviews via video, telephone or face-to-face.
 Another another 80+ interviews with other stakeholders (CSOs, policy makers, industry and professional organisations in research & innovation) will also take place.

 We will organize 26 workshops and conferences with stakeholders, including scientists, ethicists, research ethics committees, professional organisations, civil society organisations, industry and policy-makers.